 \item \textbf{Applications}.
 We apply the proposed Bayesian DRVI framework to a distributionally robust multi-portfolio Nash equilibrium problem, building on Bayesian parametric ambiguity sets as in \cite{zhu2014portfolio,zhu2009worst}.
-Our numerical results show that (i) our approach yields more accurate equilibrium solutions and lower utility error in finite samples than classical DRVI and SVI approaches, (ii) the data-driven equilibrium solutions converge to a solution of the Bayesian DRVI problem, and (iii) our method achieves superior out-of-sample performance, balancing payoff and tail-risk mitigation.
+Our numerical results show that (i) the method yields more accurate equilibrium solutions and lower utility error in finite samples than classical DRVI and risk-neutral SVI benchmarks, (ii) the data-driven equilibrium solutions converge to a solution of the Bayesian DRVI problem, and (iii) the method achieves favorable out-of-sample performance, balancing payoff and tail-risk mitigation.
 These findings underscore the practical relevance and applicability of our method in real-world decision-making scenarios. \end{itemize}

 The paper is structured as follows.
 Section 2 introduces a motivating Bayesian DRVI example and explores the construction of data-driven ambiguity sets from the frequentist and Bayesian perspectives.
-Section 3 proves the existence of solutions to the data-driven Bayesian DRVI problem and analyzes the convergence of the solution of \eqref{bdrvi-regular2} to a solution as $N\to\infty$ and $\lambda\downarrow0$.
+Section 3 proves the existence of solutions to the data-driven Bayesian DRVI problem and analyzes the convergence of solutions of \eqref{bdrvi-regular2} to a solution as $N\to\infty$ and $\lambda\downarrow0$.
 Section 4 derives quantitative stability bounds, providing finite-sample guarantees and robustness assessments under varying data regimes.
-Section 5 uses a distributionally robust multi-portfolio Nash equilibrium problem to show the numerical efficiency of the data-driven Bayesian DRIV with an extragradient method.
+Section 5 uses a distributionally robust multi-portfolio Nash equilibrium problem to show numerically the efficiency of the data-driven Bayesian DRVI with an extragradient method.

-\section{Model setup and background.}
+\section{Model setup and background}

-We begin by demonstrating how Bayesian parametric ambiguity sets can be effectively incorporated into the DRVI framework.
+We begin by illustrating how Bayesian parametric ambiguity sets can be incorporated into the DRVI framework.
 The motivations and theoretical foundations of DRVI have been discussed in \cite{jiang2024distributionally,sun2023distributionally}.
-For completeness, we provide an illustrative example below, highlighting how Bayesian perspectives arise naturally in optimization and equilibrium problems.
+For completeness, we provide an illustrative example below to show how Bayesian perspectives arise naturally in optimization and equilibrium problems.